VR Headset Streaming Troubleshooting

 In this case, no status is marked—everything is running smoothly.

-• Black Screen with the status "Restart Streaming"
+• Black Screen with the status "Time Out / Restart Streaming"

 Most of the time, the stream is active, but there is no one wearing the headset, so the headset turns off its screen.
-Once put back on the head, the image returns.
+But the stream stops in the meantime.
+It displays a black screen marked "Time Out / Restart Stream." => Once the headset is active again, click on Restart Stream and the image will appear.

 Note: Most of the time, it is not necessary to click the "Restart Stream" button.
 However, if the image does not return, then press "Restart Stream."